-Moisture and organic materials found inside a fan coil unit causes the growth of mold and often requires mold remediation of the fan coil.
+Moisture and organic materials found inside a fan coil unit like insulation causes the growth of mold and often requires mold remediation of the fan coil.

 Most fan coil units in condominiums use a 2-4 pipe system where water is carried throughout all units, in the winter hot water is provided by the condominium boiler and in the summer cold water by the chiller.